 It looks like my wife's MacBook Air (11-inch, Mid 2013) and my iMac (27-inch, Late 2013) will be able to run macOS Catalina.
 Damn!
 The longevity of a Mac is incredible!

 I got my first computer in 1980 when I was 14 years old.
-I had begged my father for a computer for my birthday and he bought me a brand new Commodore VIC-20.
-It was one of the most popular computers of its time.
-I loved that thing and spent many hours learning BASIC and programming my own games.
+I had begged my father for a computer for my birthday, and he bought me a brand new Commodore VIC-20.
+It was one of the most popular machines of its time.
+I loved that thing and spent many hours learning BASIC and programming my games.
 My grades dropped because I was so focused on using that computer.
 My father had to take the computer away until my grades improved.

-But their very first personal computer was my hand-me-down iPad 2 which I presented on their 11th birthday, followed by an iPhone when they started high school.
+But their very first personal computer was my old iPad two which I presented on their 11th birthday, followed by an iPhone when they started high school.

 These are the things I treasure.
 My iPad allows me to create the newspaper of my choosing.
 It's also a mobile photography studio.
 I can use apps like Adobe Lightroom Mobile and Photogene to edit my photos while sitting in a cafe after a long photo walk.
 My iPhone is my mobile office.
 As a consultant, apps like Freshbooks and Tempo allow me to conduct business from anywhere.